ShivaKatkam/Library-Automation-Flask-/README.md

 Library automation is used to maintain library records.
 It tracks the records of, how many books are issued, how many books have been returned or renewed or late fine charges, etc.

-## Development
-The backend of the system is developed on DBeaver using  sqlite3.
-The front end is built on VScode using flake.
 ## Installation Dependencies
 - Flask
 - Python3